decentralized-identity/credential-manifest/spec/spec.md

 ## Status of This Document

 Credential Manifest is a draft specification being developed within the [Decentralized Identity Foundation](https://identity.foundation) (DIF), and intended for ratification as a DIF recommended data format.
-This spec will be updated to reflect relevant changes, and participants are encouraged to contribute at the following repository location: https://github.com/decentralized-identity/credential-manifest
+This spec will be updated to reflect relevant changes, and participants are encouraged to contribute at [the following repository location](https://github.com/decentralized-identity/credential-manifest).

 ## Terminology